hust512/tensorly/tensorly/L_svd/README.md

 # L_SVD_Coding

-This is the L_SVD coding including:
+We implement the L_SVD tensor decomposition:

-1)L_SVD decomposition with fft&dct
+1) L_SVD decomposition with the transform being fft, dct, dwt

-2)L_SVD compress
+2) L_SVD compress for videos